 A Message from the Dean

-Since its founding, the Yale School of Forestry & Environmental Studies has been at the forefront of bringing the best science to resource management, tackling environmental challenges with scholarship and creating leaders.
+Since its founding, the Yale School of Forestry & Environmental Studies has been at the forefront of bringing the best science to resource management, tackling environmental challenges through our scholarship and by creating leaders.
 Today we continue to build on this rich legacy by providing world-leading research, teaching, and public engagement that aim to create a more sustainable world.
 Graduates of our programs have become leaders all over the world in guiding environmental decisions.

-Our alumni—4,900 and counting—are tackling the increasingly complex environmental, social, and economic challenges of the twenty-first century in all corners of the world.
+Our alumni—5,100 and counting—are tackling the increasingly complex environmental, social, and economic challenges of the twenty-first century in all corners of the world.
 They work in NGOs, government, business, academia, law, public health, and communications.
 They also maintain vital connections to the School; the F&ES alumni network provides valuable mentorship and support to our students as they prepare for their own professional challenges.

 The challenges we face require ever greater levels of innovative scholarship and leadership.
 Together we will work to broaden and deepen the School’s impact, provide global leadership on the range of issues we address, and promote an inclusive community both at our School and across the greater environmental field.